Secret 16. Future Bees Do Future Work #economics #nearfuture

 Secret 16.
 Future Bees Do Future Work

 "It's important to optimize around periods of productivity and scarcity by matching the energy available with the capacity to gather it from the habitat.
-It costs time to create and train workers.
-Planning for energy variability, seasonality, rates of collection, and the cost to doing work is the key to survival."
+It costs time and honey today to create and train future workers.
+Planning for energy variability, seasonality, rates of collection, and the cost of doing work is the key to survival."

 -Mother Nature